 Weekly announcements will be posted.
-A complete list of the entire semester announcements (to date) can be found by clicking on the Announcements Announcements tab.
-Weekly announcements should be checked at the beginning of each week.
+A complete list of the entire semester announcements (to date) can be found by clicking on the Announcements and the Meekly appropriate should be checked at found by clicking on the Announcements Announcements tab.
+Weekly annoucements should be checked at the beginning of each week.
 In addition to weekly announcements blackboard e-mail will be used for general course announcements, reminders and communication.